 - Whilst less predictable in the short to medium term, asset classes tend to deliver predicable returns over the long-term.

-- Acorn’s portfolio is long-term in nature, and therefore it can ride out volatility that may impact short-term investment performance.
+- Acorn’s investment horizon is long-term in nature, and therefore it can ride out volatility that may impact short-term investment performance.

 - Regular portfolio rebalancing helps to maintain an appropriate level of risk exposure.